martinhartt/workshop-intro-to-swift/content/notes/notes.md

 ### Functions

-We can define function with the `func` keyword.
-The types of the arguments and return are required.
+We can define functions with the `func` keyword.
+The arguments and return types are required.
+If a function does not return a value, don't give a return type.

 ```swift
 func isOne(number: Int) -> Bool {